jarodms/ionic3-sidemenu-tabs/README.md

 ...and the Ionic Conference App seemed like a good place to start.
 I'm starting with the Confernece app and stripping a lot of it away, plus adding a few things.

+## Latest
+* There is probably an easier way to do the version number.
+(03/06/18) Right now you have to manually update version.json

 # Ionic Conference Application

 This is the official Ionic demo app, showcasing a variety of Ionic Framework components and native features.